-How do you parent?
-Are you someone who does everything for their child, picks up their clothes, prepares their lunches, reminding them of what they have to do, dropping forgotten items into the school?
+What kind of parent are you?
+A parent who does everything for their child, picks up their clothes, makes their lunches, reminding them of what they have to do, dropping forgotten items into the school?
 What about help with dressing, supervising eating, settling fights, making all the decisions?
-Yet this may deny the child opportunity to learn from experience; or learn from the consequences of their actions i.e. (forgotten lunch).
+A ‘good’ parent may deny their child opportunities to learn from experience; or learn from the consequences of their actions i.e. (forgotten lunch).

-An enabling parent however treats their child with respect and equality and encourages independence.
-This parent also allows the child to experience consequences.
-For a child can become remarkably responsible when they are given responsibility.
-Seven year olds can make their own school lunches, and settle their own fights, and a 10 year old can use an alarm clock and be responsible for getting up.
-It all makes life a bit easier for you, and it is a more responsible approach.
+A responsible parent however encourages them to make their own decisions and to live with the consequences.
+A child can become remarkably responsible when they are given responsibility.
+Seven year olds can make their own school lunches, all ages can settle their own fights (maybe with a little guidance from you), and a 10 year old can use an alarm clock and get themselves up.
+Life can be a lot easier on parents, and it is a more effective and responsible approach.

-It’s essential to take time for teach them a new task, but worth it!
-Make the time to show your child how to make their own lunch and you’ll be surprised how interested they are, especially if they are involved in menu planning/shopping; ‘as long as it’s healthy’ is my mantra!
+Think about the first time you sat behind the wheel of the car, what did you need from the person sitting beside you?
+You probably needed: Time, Patience, Belief, Encouragement & Support, and it needed to be okay to make a mistake – they need the same!
+Take time to show them, and show belief in them.
+Time for training and guidance is essential, but worth the time investment!
+Set a time aside to show your child how to make their own lunch and you’ll be surprised how interested they are, especially if they are involved in menu planning/shopping; ‘as long as it’s healthy’ is my mantra!
 They love to learn, and you need to capitalise on that.
 Lots of encouragement enables children to learn, while criticism or ‘put downs’ makes learning threatening and dries up their efforts.
 Remember, they are children, and ask yourself ‘Are my standards too high?’
-As long as you focus on effort, learning will continue.

-As children take on new tasks (always better if they choose), a parent needs to be in the background, like a friend, encouraging them, showing and assisting when necessary, letting them try for themselves and gradually withdrawing into the background, happy to see them growing in independence.
+As children take on new tasks (always better if they choose), a parent needs to be in the background, their best friend, encouraging them, showing and helping when necessary, letting them try for themselves and gradually withdrawing, pleased to see them growing in independence.
 Let children do it themselves, as much as possible with your help and encouragement.

-Identify some new task you could help your child achieve to encourage competence.
+Think of some new task you could help your child achieve this weekend to make life easier when back at school.
 Examples could be: Children dressing themselves, washing their teeth, tie their shoes, ride a bike, and wash their hair, cook, and bake.
-Young children can get their own breakfast if you set it up i.e. (low cupboard, with plastic bowls, cereal in ‘easy pourer’ and small plastic jug of milk in fridge.
+Young children can get their own breakfast if you set it up i.e. (low cupboard, with plastic bowls, cereal in ‘easy pourer’ and small jug of milk in fridge.
 The secret with any new challenge is to ‘size it down’ and set age appropriate challenges your child can achieve.
-The result is them feeling good about themselves, increased competence and confidence and higher self esteem.
+The result is them feeling good about themselves, increased competence and confidence and higher self-esteem.